 Royal Decree-Law 6/2022 ("National Response Plan to the economic and social consequences of the war in Ukraine") includes an aid package for the agricultural sector to mitigate the effects of the increase in the price of electricity, animal feed and fuel.

-For the agricultural and livestock sector, Spain obtained €64.5 million in the Commission Delegated Regulation (EU) 2022/467 of 23 March 2022, to be complemented by up to 200% with state aid (€128.16 million).
-Thus, the agricultural and livestock sector has aids for a total of €193.47 million.
+For the agricultural and livestock sector, Spain obtained €64.5 million in the Commission Delegated Regulation (EU) 2022/467 of 23 March 2022.
+This amount will be complemented by up to 200% of state aid (€128.16 million).
+Thus, the agricultural and livestock sector has an aid budget of €193.47 million.
 The funds from the EU budget will be transferred by the FEGA (Spanish Agricultural Guarantee Fund).

-For the milk producing sector in particular, €124 million for cow's milk producers, €32.3 million for sheep's milk producers and €12.7 million for goat's milk producers (to be distributed according to the number of animals owned by each farmer) have been assigned.
-The maximum amount to be received per enterprise may not exceed €35,000.
+For the milk producing sector €124 million will be provided to cow's milk producers, €32.3 million will be provided to sheep's milk producers and €12.7 million will be provided to goat's milk producers.
+The amount received by each producer depends on the number of animals they own.
+The maximum amount provided per enterprise can not exceed €35,000.
 This aid is also managed by the FEGA (Spanish Agricultural Guarantee Fund).

 There are no estimated number of users.
 All Spanish companies and self-employed in the agricultural and livestock sector can benefit from this measure.